What is swimmer’s ear and what causes it?

 What are the symptoms of swimmer’s ear?

-Mild signs include itchiness in your ear canal, slight redness inside of your ear, some clear, odorless fluid draining from your ear and mild discomfort.
-That discomfort is worsened if you pull on your outer ear or push on the tragus, or “bump” toward the front of your ear.
+Mild signs include itchiness in your ear canal, slight redness inside of your ear, some clear, odorless fluid draining from your ear, and mild discomfort.
+That discomfort is worsened if you pull on your outer ear or push on the tragus, the “bump” toward the front of your ear.

 Moderate symptoms noted include more intense itching within the ear along with increased pain and extensive redness of the ear.
 More fluid can be found draining from the ear along with the feeling of “fullness” in the ear, due to partial blockage of the canal caused by swelling, fluid and debris.
 As a result, hearing can be muffled.